The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Most companies don’t go out of their way to discuss this, but Kind Water Systems seems to not want you to know it.
 It sort of claims this system is better without really explaining the difference.
 Good thing I’m here!

 One really nice thing about the Kind EVO is that it’s super simple to install.
-All three stages of the system come as one already-connected unit, so all you need to do is connect supply lines to either end and voila!
+All three stages of the system come as one already-connected unit, so all you need to do is connect supply lines to either end and voilà!
 You’re ready to go!

-Kind also has an auto-ship program that lets you schedule replacement filter orders in advance so you don’t forget and let your system fall out of maintenance.
+Kind also has an autoship program that lets you schedule replacement filter orders in advance so you don’t forget and let your system fall out of maintenance.

 The Evo E-3000 is priced competitively compared to other options I’ve reviewed, and it comes with a limited lifetime warranty, which is great to see.
 However, the money-back guarantee period is only 120 days, which is better than some but not as good as the six months SpringWell gives you.
-You can get the Evo E-3000 here.
+You can check out the Evo E-3000 here.

 Aquasure Whole-House Filter System

 The Aquasure Signature Series whole-house filter system is about as complete of a water filter and softening system as you can get.
-It includes a 10” whole-house sediment pre-filter, a traditional ion-exchange salt-based water softener, a UV-light sterilizer, and an under-counter reverse osmosis (RO) system.
+It includes a 10” whole-house sediment pre-filter, a traditional ion exchange salt-based water softener, a UV light sterilizer, and an under-counter reverse osmosis (RO) system.

-The addition of a UV-light means the system will zap and kill all microbial contaminants, and the RO system will filter out pretty much any and all particulates before it reaches your tap thanks to its smaller-than-small membrane.
+The addition of a UV light means the system will zap and kill all microbial contaminants, and the RO system will filter out pretty much any and all particulates before it reaches your tap thanks to its smaller-than-small membrane.

 What’s more, and this is both a pro and a con, is that this whole system costs about one-third of what you will pay for other comparable setups.

 This sounds great, but consider that there is only a two-year limited warranty on this system, and no money-back guarantee.
-Personally, I felt the build quality to be a bit inferior, and while I didn’t have access to it for long enough to see how long it would really last, I have lots of questions and concerns.
+Personally, I felt the build quality to be a bit “less than,” and while I didn’t have access to it for long enough to see how long it would really last, I have lots of questions and concerns.

 Considering this is an important investment in your home, beware of products that seem too good to be true.
 But if you really want all the bells and whistles at a discounted price, the Aquasure system is worth looking at further.